 is very big and you would be doing very well to walk around the whole place!
 It is a UNESCO world

 heritage site, and a single day's entry was 20 US dollars.

-Perhaps the most famous view of Angkor, this is the core of Angkor Wat, one of the larger and
+Perhaps the most iconic view of Angkor, this is the main complex of Angkor Wat, the largest and